James Buchanan: Minister to the United Kingdom

-Presidential election of 1856
+Election of 1856

 Buchanan's service abroad allowed him to conveniently avoid the debate over the Kansas–Nebraska Act then roiling the country in the slavery dispute.
 While he did not overtly seek the presidency, he assented to the movement on his behalf.
-The 1856 Democratic National Convention met in June 1856, producing a platform that reflected his views, including support for the Fugitive Slave Law, which required the return of escaped slaves.
+While still in England, he campaigned by praising John Joseph Hughes, who was Archbishop of New York, to a Catholic archbishop.
+The latter campaigned for Buchanan among high-ranking Catholics as soon as he heard about it.
+When Buchanan arrived home at the end of April 1856, he led on the first ballot, supported by powerful Senators John Slidell, Jesse Bright, and Thomas F. Bayard, who presented Buchanan as an experienced leader appealing to the North and South.
+The 1856 Democratic National Convention met in June 1856, producing a platform that reflected Buchanan's views, including support for the Fugitive Slave Law, which required the return of escaped slaves.
 The platform also called for an end to anti-slavery agitation and U.S. "ascendancy in the Gulf of Mexico".
 President Pierce hoped for re-nomination, while Senator Stephen A. Douglas also loomed as a strong candidate.

-Buchanan led on the first ballot, supported by powerful Senators John Slidell, Jesse Bright, and Thomas F. Bayard, who presented Buchanan as an experienced leader appealing to the North and South.
-He won the nomination after seventeen ballots.
-He was joined on the ticket by John C. Breckinridge of Kentucky, placating supporters of Pierce and Douglas, also allies of Breckinridge.
+He won the nomination after seventeen ballots after Douglas' resignation.
+He was joined on the ticket by John C. Breckinridge of Kentucky in order to maintain regional proportional representation, placating supporters of Pierce and Douglas, also allies of Breckinridge.

-Buchanan faced two candidates in the general election: former Whig President Millard Fillmore ran as the American Party (or "Know-Nothing") candidate, while John C. Frémont ran as the Republican nominee.
+Buchanan faced two candidates in the general election: former Whig President Millard Fillmore ran as the candidate for the anti-Catholic, anti-immigrant American Party (or "Know-Nothing"), while John C. Frémont ran as the Republican nominee.
+The contrast between Buchanan and Frémont was particularly stark, with opposing caricaturists drawing the Democratic candidate as a fussy old man in drag.
 Buchanan did not actively campaign, but he wrote letters and pledged to uphold the Democratic platform.
 In the election, he carried every slave state except for Maryland, as well as five slavery-free states, including his home state of Pennsylvania.
 He won 45 percent of the popular vote and decisively won the electoral vote, taking 174 of 296 votes.
 His election made him the first president from Pennsylvania.
 In a combative victory speech, Buchanan denounced Republicans, calling them a "dangerous" and "geographical" party that had unfairly attacked the South.
 He also declared, "the object of my administration will be to destroy sectional party, North or South, and to restore harmony to the Union under a national and conservative government."
 He set about this initially by feigning a sectional balance in his cabinet appointments.